+We identify, evaluate and prioritize risks based on the likelihood of the risk occurring, severity of the impact should the risk materialize, and the extent of our contribution to the risk, if any.
 We believe that the risk of forced/child labour is generally lower in our own operations due to our: robust policy framework and practices; well-established Human Resources program, including HR due diligence/audit programs; and compliance-oriented values, including our long-standing philosophy of fairness and concern for our people and respect for the inherent rights of workers.

+Within our supply chain, prioritization of certain risks may include considerations relating to our proximity to the risk and our ability to influence mitigation of risk by a supplier.
 We have identified certain areas of our supply chain that carry the potential risk of forced/child labour, based on a range of sources, including:

-- regulatory guidance or legislation (e.g. The Uyghur Forced Labor Prevention Act (UFLPA) in the United States); - publicly available non-governmental external data sources; - information learned through our participation in industry associations; and - third-party supplier risk assessment tools.
+- expertise from internal functional experts; - regulatory guidance or legislation (e.g. The Uyghur Forced Labor Prevention Act (UFLPA) in the United States); - publicly available non-governmental external data sources; - information learned through our participation in industry associations; - third-party supplier risk assessment tools, such as our live alert risk monitoring platform; and - supplier-specific information from self-assessment questionnaires and audits.